-“Irregular sleep, meals and activity schedules, plus more screen time, can all combine to create the perfect environment for kids to gain excessive weight,” says Jessica Hildebrandt, MS, RD, a registered dietitian with Children’s Hospital Colorado’s Lifestyle Medicine Program.
+“Irregular sleep, meals and activity schedules, plus more screen time, can all combine to create the perfect environment for kids to gain excessive weight,” says Jessica Hemingway, MS, RD, a registered dietitian with Children’s Hospital Colorado’s Lifestyle Medicine Program.
 “We see it every year.”

 When consistent meal schedules go out the window, kids tend to “graze” all day — often on junk food — taking in significantly more calories than they would from meals.
 As much as possible, set meal and snack times and permit kids to eat only during those times.

-Many devices come with controls parents can use to block or limit kids’ access, and if parents can’t be there to supervise, they can always disable or take the devices with them.
+Many devices come with parental controls to block or limit kids’ access, and if parents can’t be there to supervise, they can always disable or take the devices with them.
 Want to explore what screen time limits might work for your family?
 The American Academy of Pediatrics offers a helpful family media plan tool.

-Household tasks like sweeping, vacuuming, laundry, dishes, changing sheets and general cleaning offer kids a great way not only to learn how to contribute to the family, but to burn energy while they’re at it.
+Chores like sweeping, vacuuming, laundry, dishes, changing sheets and general cleaning offer kids a great way not only to learn how to contribute to the family, but to burn energy while they’re at it.

 Kids tend to go to bed later during the summer.
 That can lead to less sleep, and when they don’t get enough, it can affect their hormone balance, energy level, mood and even their appetite.
 Set bedtimes and wake times close to what they are during the school year — and stick to them.